Elmundo/DropDownMenu/README.md

     colorData[j] = rowData
 end

-local function onRowSelected(name, rowData)
+-- Callback function that will be called when a row is clicked. local function onRowSelected(name, rowData)
         if name == "colors" then
             print("Selected color is " .. rowData.value)
         end
 end

-local colorDDM = DDM.new({
+-- Initializing the DropDownMenu object local colorDDM = DDM.new({
                           name = "colors",
                           x = 50,